the-mikedavis/xenium/README.md

 ## Usage

-There's only one function at the moment. `call!` just calls the server.
+There are two functions at the moment. `call!` just calls the server.
 Here's an example that interacts with ROS (see
 [ROS documentation](http://wiki.ros.org/ROS/Technical%20Overview)):